quickwit-oss/quickwit/quickwit-backward-compat/README.md

 The tests consists in pairs of json file.
 XXXX.json and XXXX.expected.json

-XXXX.json consists in a json file in a possibly old format.
+XXXX.json consists in a json file in an old format.
 XXXX.expected.json consists in the expected result of serialize_new_version(deserialize(XXXX.json)).